-For the fifth time since 1972, GAO is updating the U.S. government's auditing standards.
-With the advice of experts from government, private accounting firms, and colleges and universities, GAO is, among other things, proposing changes to strengthen and modernize audit quality systems and ethical standards.
-We expect the final standards to be issued next year.
+For the fifth time since 1972, GAO recently updated the Yellow Book.
+With the advice of experts from government, private accounting firms, and colleges and universities, GAO made changes to strengthen and modernize audit quality systems and ethical standards.
+These new standards are available on our Web site at www.gao.gov.